YifanQi0318/Week4/README.md

 (equivalent to everyone else “folding” in a card game). o (Extra)Change the player's card draw form, choose from 0-3 cards. o (Extra 2)

+For this project, I think the player's status bar needs to be edited so that the current number of cards, score/chips, and status are displayed next to their name.
+The other is to set a counter in each link to display the number of rounds.
+If necessary, I hope to add functions such as players choosing their own color/avatar.